ministryofjustice/security-guidance/ost/ithc.md

 ### Vulnerability scanning or penetration test?

-Vulnerability scans leverage preconfigured pattern recognition, so there are many aspects of a system that will not be scanned completely.
+Vulnerability scans use preconfigured pattern recognition, so there are many aspects of a system that will not be scanned completely.
 Some will not be scanned at all.
 Penetration testing provides coverage for large number and variety of serious security faults that scanners are incapable of finding and testing.

-## How is testing delivered?
+## How is testing done?

 The Group Security Delivery Team manage the penetration testing as a service offered via 3<sup>rd</sup> party suppliers.